Diogo-V/slide/README.md

 # Slide
-When the cpu is rotated, a ball moves moves with a certain velocity, respecting gravity.<br />
+When the cpu is rotated, a ball moves moves with a certain velocity, according to gravity.<br />

 # How to use
 Copy and paste the content of the .txt file to a P4 simulator or open the .as file.<br />